 For example, BeF2 This bond is not explained by VSEPR and VBT, thus hybridization explains its bond formation and structure.
 This is explained below:

-Finally, at the end of this chapter, you will learn about a new theory i.e “Molecular Orbital Theory”.
-This theory is applicable to only diatomic molecules like O2, N2, F2, etc. This theory explains several things like electron distribution in bonding and antibonding molecular orbitals, bond order, paramagnetic or diamagnetic nature of molecules.
+Finally, at the end of this chapter, you will learn about a new theory i.e. “Molecular Orbital Theory”.
+This theory is applicable to only diatomic molecules like O2, N2, F2, etc. This theory explains several things like electron distribution in bonding and antibonding molecular orbitals, bond order, and paramagnetic or diamagnetic nature of molecules.

 For chemical bonding and molecular structure, first, you need to finish the theory thoroughly from the NCERT book and then solve the examples and questions given in the book.
-Apart from this, if you want to prepare for the advanced level for competitive exams like JEE and NEET, you must read the book - O.P Tandon or P. Bahadur.
+Apart from this, if you want to prepare for the advanced level of competitive exams like JEE and NEET, you must read the book - O.P Tandon or P. Bahadur.
 Meanwhile, in the preparation, you must continuously take the mock tests for internal assessment.

 18 Oct'24 05:56 PM